ukwa/ukwa-services/ingest/README.md

 A few differnet things need to be set up when running a crawler:

 - Check scope surts and exclusions.
 These are on shared files with the host, and may need updating based on data from W3ACT/curators.
+FC manages scope and seeds via Kafka, but exclusions are manual.
+DC needs explicit scope and exclusion configuration.
 - Update the Geo-IP DB for DC: https://github.com/ukwa/ukwa-services/issues/123

 Note that setting up seeds, scope and exclusions for the domain crawl is particularly involved, and is documented at _TBA IS ON GITLAB_